 Writers are basically seething cauldrons of self-doubt.
 During their years of writing in relative obscurity, they’ll doubt their sanity, their talent, their intellect.
 If you think writing a well-received book will change any of that, you’re wrong.
 It may give you a moment of relief that you aren’t totally crazy and people actually value your work.
 Sometimes, the pressure of following up a successful book can be difficult to overcome.
 Elizabeth Gilbert struggled to get back on the horse after the crazed success of her autobiography.
 Writers like Truman Capote who never wrote another book after In Cold Blood or Ralph Ellison whose single novel Invisible Man remained his only offering for decades, can be crushed by their own success.

 5. Physical and emotional tolls.

 Writing is hard.
 It’s emotionally draining, psychologically torturous and intellectually exhausting.
 Anne Lammott describes the effects in this passage: “I tell my students that the odds of getting published and of it bringing them financial security, peace of mind, and even joy are probably not that great.
 Ruin, hysteria, bad skin, unsightly tics, ugly financial problems, maybe: but probably not peace of mind.”
 But, she adds, “I tell them that I think they ought to write anyway.”

-Janice Kersh is an experienced blogger, editor at writing service Essay Writer and hopefully a well-known fiction author in the future.
+Janice Kersh is an experienced blogger and editor at writing service.
 She is addicted to literature and her true passion is both to learn and teach creative writing.
 Find her on Twitter as @JaniceKersh.